CodebuffAI/codebuff/billing.knowledge.md

 This file contains information about the billing system and usage tracking for the Manicode project.

+## User Status

+- The system tracks both authenticated and non-authenticated users.
+- In the database schema, the `subscriptionActive` field (formerly `isActive`) indicates whether a user has an active paid subscription.
+- It's important to note that a user can be actively using the system without being a paying customer.
+- The `subscriptionActive` status affects the user's usage limits and access to premium features.

+## User Tracking

 ## User Tracking

 - The system tracks both authenticated and non-authenticated users.